Red Lodge Clay Center Short-Term Resident (AIA) 2015, Workshop Presenter 2019

-Josh DeWeese is a ceramic artist and educator.
-He is an Associate Professor of Art teaching ceramics at Montana State University in Bozeman, where he and his wife Rosalie Wynkoop have a home and studio.
-DeWeese served as Resident Director of the Archie Bray Foundation for the Ceramic Arts in Helena, Montana from 1992-2006.
-He holds an MFA from the New York State College of Ceramics at Alfred, and a BFA from the Kansas City Art Institute.
+Josh DeWeese is a ceramic artist and educator teaching ceramics at Montana State University in Bozeman, where he and his wife Rosalie Wynkoop have a home and studio.
+He is currently the Interim Director of the School of Art at MSU.
+DeWeese served as Director of the Archie Bray Foundation for the Ceramic Arts in Helena, Montana and holds an MFA from the New York State College of Ceramics at Alfred, and a BFA from the Kansas City Art Institute.
 DeWeese has exhibited and taught workshops internationally and his work is included in numerous public and private collections.

 I am inspired and challenged by the art of pottery and strive to make work that is successful on multiple levels.
 I want my pots to be well designed and comfortable to use; to be rich with ceramic wonder, and seductive to behold; and to have reference to history and the field of ceramic art to spark the imagination.